Singh-Lab/InteracDome/README.md

 *NOTE: If you choose to run this domain-finding step independently, you must format the results to match the tab-delimited formatting in the file provided (to run subsequent steps of the pipeline).*

-### 5: Computing per-domain-position ligand-binding propensities
+### 5: Computing per-domain-position ligand-binding frequencies

 The "uniqueness" of each domain sequence must be assessed to account for structural redundancies across PDB entries.
 To do this, we generate multiple sequence alignments for each domain in contact with each type of ligand,